ram-on/imgurbash2/README.md

 Tested on Linux and macOS.

 ## Features
-* Upload remote HTTP/HTTPS images to imgur;
+* Upload remote HTTP/HTTPS images to imgur.
-* Uploads multiple images at one go;
+* Uploads multiple images at one go.
 * Delete previously uploaded images.
 * Copies uploaded images' URLs to your clipboard.